fdechaumont/LiveMouseTracker/README.md

 - Use gas anesthesia and local subcutaneous analgesia
 - Insert the RFID in the **neck** and gently push to the **side** of the animal
-- Do **NOT reuse** RFID chips — they carry factory-assigned unique numbers; reuse creates duplicate animals and corrupts multi-experiment analysis
+- We recommend **to avoid reuse** RFID chips — they carry factory-assigned unique numbers; reuse creates duplicate animals and corrupts multi-experiment analysis.
+Still if you have completly independent experiments sets this is possible.

 ---